Choosing your courses

 - Closed means there are no places available

 5. Create a class timetable

 Work out your timetable carefully before you enrol.
 Take into account all the classes shown on your enrolment timetable, including related classes such as tutorials or laboratories.

 To help you work out a clash-free timetable, you can use Timetable Planner.

 You cannot enrol in a class if it clashes with another class you are already enrolled in.

 - check if other streams are offered

 - make sure the course is not offered in another semester during the year

 - check which component (e.g. lecture, tutorial) is clashing, and how big the clash is.

 With a small clash you may be able to approach the relevant department for permission to take both courses and miss time from the class concerned.
-This will be at the department’s discretion.
+This is called an enrolment concession and will be at the department’s discretion.